justinthelaw/opera/README.md

 ## OpenAI GPT-3

-This application uses the OpenAI API's GPT-3 to assist in the generation of action-impact bullet statements.
-The fine-tuned model used is based on a fluctuating cost controller within the Smarter Bullets server.
-Future improvements will be made to improve the OpenAI GPT version and fine-tuning method being used, or to remove dependency on OpenAI altogether.

 The usage of the OpenAI API is documented on the [OpenAI API documentation website](https://platform.openai.com/docs) and within the Smarter Bullets server code.

 ### Fine Tuning

-Due to the limitations placed on users of OpenAI's API, the GPT-3 model is being used for its fine-tuning features.
-For more details on fine-tuning and best practices, please go to the aforementioned OpenAI API documentation page.

 To run your own fine-tuning, you can use the Jupyter Notebook within the model directory.
-Please note that the following can only be executed if the `openai` CLI tool and its dependencies have been installed on your device:
+Please note that the following can only be executed if Jupyter Notebook and the `openai` CLI tool and its dependencies have been installed on your device:

 #### Training Data